Footwear Exports Decrease 9.88% In 1st Quarter - UrduPoint

 Footwear Exports Decrease 9.88% In 1st Quarter

-The footwear exports from the country witnessed decreased of 9.88 percent during the first quarter of current financial year (2020-21) as compared to the exports of corresponding period of last yea

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Oct, 2020 ) :The footwear exports from the country witnessed decreased of 9.88 percent during the first quarter of current financial year (2020-21) as compared to the exports of corresponding period of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Oct, 2020 ) :The footwear exports from the country witnessed decreased by 9.88 percent during the first quarter of current financial year (2020-21) as compared to the exports of corresponding period of last year.

-Among the footwear products, the exports of leather footwear decline by 8.59 percent as it down from $32.059 million last year to $29.305 million during the current year.
+Among the footwear products, the exports of leather footwear declined by 8.59 percent as it down from $32.059 million last year to $29.305 million during the current year.

 The canvas footwear exports of the country stood at just $ 0.038 million during the current year against $ 0.033 million during last year, showing increase of 15.15 percent.